Skip to main content

 Step by step

 Use the file manager or WebFTP inside your hosting panel — no separate FTP client needed.
+Put it in the folder you want Wintertrace to live in, for example /wintertrace/.
 Workable from a phone if that is all you have.

-Visit the file you just uploaded (for example, yourdomain.example/install.php).
+Visit the file you just uploaded — for example yourdomain.example/wintertrace/install.php.
 The installer verifies the signature and pulls the full Wintertrace core onto your webspace for you.

 Inside the browser assistant